vanheeringen-lab/seq2science/docs/content/DESeq2.md

 Alternatively, you can call the DESeq2 script from the command line.
 To get started with the command line script, try out `deseq2science --help`.

-This section details how the contrast designs are created.
+This page details how the contrast designs are created.
 Examples are given [below](./DESeq2.html#contrast-designs), and each `config.yaml` contains a commented-out example contrast design at the bottom.

 ##### single-cell DESeq2
 If your counts table contains all cells, and your samples.tsv contains a group identifier for each cell, you can perform DESeq2 on this data using `deseq2science` by passing the `--single-cell` flag.
 Please note that `deseq2science` can accept a gzipped tsv file as well.

-Also note that the `--single-cell` flag should *not* be used with pseudo-bulk.
+Also note that the `--single-cell` flag should *not* be used with pseudo-bulk counts.

 ##### Overview of the DESeq2 method
 DESeq2 automatically performs library bias correction when loading your data, and batch correction is performed if it is included in the contrast design.